aragon/developer-portal/docs/osx/01-how-it-works/02-framework/02-plugin-management/02-plugin-setup/01-security-risk-mitigation.md

 #### Backdoors

-- [metamorphic contracts](https://a16zcrypto.com/metamorphic-smart-contract-detector-tool/) (contracts, that can be redeployed with new code to the same address)
+- [metamorpic contracts](https://a16zcrypto.com/metamorphic-smart-contract-detector-tool/) (contracts, that can be redeployed with new code to the same address)
 - malicious repurposing of storage in an update of an upgradeable plugin contract

 <!-- Add statement that Aragon will provide / collaborate with 3rd parties to create tools to check for this-->